On 2 May 2008 an old volcanic caldera erupted close to the coastal town of Chaitén in southern Chile.

 With Meteosat-9's sensitivity to ash and SO2 their transport across the Southern Atlantic into the Indian Ocean could be monitored over several days.
 The hourly Meteosat-9 animation (3 May 06:00 UTC–06 May 09:00 UTC) shows the initial evolution in a sequence of the standard RGB enhancing the presence of ash and SO2.
 The 3-hourly Meteosat-9 animation (3 May 00:00 UTC–09 May 06:00 UTC) is a longer sequence at lower temporal resolution but spanning three more days and the whole part of the southern hemisphere covered by Meteosat-9.

-Two and a half days later, on frame 2 (6 May 21:00 UTC) the two SO2 clouds of the former frame move over to the longitude of South Africa with the respective trajectories (reddish arrow now north of bluish one).
-At the same time, over the Argentinean Atlantic coast yet another Chaiten plume (whitish arrow) is appearing again carrying ash and SO2.
+Two and a half days later, on frame 2 (6 May 21:00 UTC) the two SO2 clouds of the former frame move over to the longitude of South Africa with the respective trajectories (red arrow now north of blue one).
+At the same time, over the Argentinean Atlantic coast yet another Chaiten plume (white arrow) is appearing again carrying ash and SO2.

-While the SO2, marked with reddish and bluish arrows, appear to merge moving further into the Indian Ocean, on frame 3 (9 May 03:00 UTC) the SO2-part of the Argentina plume has moved on a more southern track (whitish arrow) than the patches seen before.
+While the SO2, marked with red and blue arrows, appear to merge moving further into the Indian Ocean, on frame 3 (9 May 03:00 UTC) the SO2-part of the Argentina plume has moved on a more southern track (white arrow) than the patches seen before.
 New ash plumes continue to cover the coast from Argentina to southern Brazil.
 There are other SO2 patches in the sequence that can be followed.